-Philippians 2:5-8 Let this mind be in you, which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God: But made himself [voluntarily] of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.
+Philippians 2:5-8 Let this mind be in you, which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself [voluntarily] of no reputation, taking the form of a bondservant, and coming in the likeness of men.
+And being found in appearance as a man, He humbled Himself and became obedient to the point death, even the death of the cross.

 Do you see the pattern that He established?
 This is all bound up in the burnt offering.
-Now don't remove this statement that Paul made from its context.
+Now do not remove this statement that Paul made from its context.

-Philippians 2:12-13 Wherefore [i.e. in light of these things that I have just written, Paul says], my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling, for it is God which works in you both to will and to do of his good pleasure.
+Philippians 2:12-13 Therefore [i.e. in light of these things that I have just written, Paul says], my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling, for it is God who works in you both to will and to do for His good pleasure.

 You can see what I meant.
 The parallel is there.
-We can't of course do it as Christ did, but it's God's intention that we make effort to do it.
+We cannot of course do it as Christ did, but it is God's intention that we make effort to do it.

-Leviticus 1:6-9 And he shall flay the burnt offering, and cut it into his pieces.
-And the sons of Aaron the priest shall put fire upon the altar, and lay the wood in order upon the fire: And the priests, Aaron's sons, shall lay the parts, the head, and the fat, in order upon the wood that is on the fire which is upon the altar: But his inwards and his legs shall he wash in water: and the priest shall burn all on the altar, to be a burnt sacrifice, an offering made by fire, of a sweet savour unto the LORD.
+Leviticus 1:6-9 And he shall skin the burnt offering and cut it into its pieces.
+The sons of Aaron the priest shall put fire on the altar, and lay the wood in order on the fire.
+Then the priests, Aaron's sons, shall lay the parts, the head, and the fat in order on the wood that is on the fire upon the altar; but he shall wash its entrails and its legs with water.
+And the priest shall burn all on the altar as a burnt sacrifice, an offering made by fire, of a sweet aroma to the LORD.

 It was wholly burnt on the altar.
-Let's go back to Matthew 22.
+Let us go back to Matthew 22.
 There is a New Testament statement of Jesus that fits this sacrifice to a tee.

-Let's see some examples from Jesus' life, just enough to give us an overview.
-We're going to look at the book of Luke first.
+Let us see some examples from Jesus' life, just enough to give us an overview.
+We are going to look at the book of Luke first.

-Luke 2:49 And he said unto them [His mother and father], How is it that you sought me?
-Wist you not that I must be about my Father's business?
+Luke 2:49 And He said to them [His mother and father], "Why did you seek Me?
+Did you not know that I must be about My Father's business?"

 He was 12 years old.
 Do you realize that these are the first recorded words that Jesus uttered?
 "I must be about My Father's business."
 In Luke 4 is His commission.